 Your blurry vision, eye twitching, headaches and watery or dry eyes may be caused by stress.

-Other stress-inducing vision issues include dizziness, eye strain, sensitivity to light, eye floaters and eye spasms.
+Other stress-inducing vision issues can include dizziness, eye strain, sensitivity to light, eye floaters and eye spasms.

 Stress is the body’s natural response to any demand for change that interferes with its normal equilibrium.
-Whether the response is physical, mental, emotional or visual, stress affects all of us to one degree or another.
+Whether the response is physical, mental, emotional or visual, stress can affect all of us to one degree or another.

 Stress can cause anxiety, depression, elevated blood pressure, digestive issues, migraines and even vision changes.